MarioPasc/Meningioma/src/Meningioma/external/HDIR/README.md

   - Ensured `mwSize` is used for all variables passed to MEX API functions like `mxMalloc`, `mxCreateNumericArray`, and `memcpy`.
   - Adjusted input retrieval (e.g., `wsize`) to use `mwSize` for consistency.

+- The `SteeringMatrix.c` script requires the Matlab _Image Processing Toolbox_.

 ## References